-Accompaniment Fellows receive a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
+The Lord & Lady Lurgan Piano Accompaniment Fellow receives a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
 Their commitments include being involved in RCM activities, including receiving guidance and informal tuition, and practice time on pianos provided by the RCM.
 Bursaries are intended to supplement, not replace, contributions from applicants' own resources.

 At the beginning of the academic year written approval must be obtained from the Projects Manager for their individual plan of study and involvement at the RCM.
 Bursaries are paid only after this approval has been confirmed.
 Funds are then normally made available on a termly basis, subject to satisfactory progress.

-Accompaniment Fellows are responsible for arranging their own lessons and other tuition.
+The Lord & Lady Lurgan Piano Accompaniment Fellow is responsible for arranging their own lessons and other tuition.
 Tuition may include lessons with RCM professors or those not directly associated with us.
 Fellows are also responsible for planning their own work routines and monitoring their effectiveness.
 Funds may also be used for tuition in related areas of study, such as coaching on other areas of repertoire, language study, related instruments and costs associated with starting out in the profession.

-All Accompaniment Fellows are required to accompany one-to-one lessons, faculty classes, examinations and others as agreed with their relevant Head of Faculty.
+The Lord & Lady Lurgan Piano Accompaniment Fellow is required to accompany one-to-one lessons, faculty classes, examinations and others as agreed with their relevant Head of Faculty.
 Accompaniment is likely to be in the region of 540 hours over the year, primarily during the RCM’s 30 teaching weeks.

 The Lord & Lady Lurgan Piano Accompaniment Fellow will report to the Head of Keyboard and to the Projects Manager, but also to the Head of the Faculty to which they are assigned.